North American Soccer League on television

+TV column includes only network TV.
+It does not include cable (ESPN, USA) or pay-per-view (SportsVision).

 CBS (1967–1976)

 National Professional Soccer League (1967)

 In 1967, two professional soccer leagues started in the United States: the FIFA-sanctioned United Soccer Association, which consisted of entire European and South American teams brought to the U.S. and given local names, and the unsanctioned National Professional Soccer League.
 The National Professional Soccer League had a national television contract in the U.S. with the CBS television network (which signed a two-year contract to broadcast a game every Sunday afternoon live and in color).
 The NPSL kicked off on Sunday, April 16 with a full slate of five matches.
 However, the ratings for matches were unacceptable even by weekend daytime standards and the arrangement was terminated.
 Bill MacPhail, head of CBS Sports, attributed NASL's lack of TV appeal to empty stadiums with few fans, and to undistinguished foreign players who were unfamiliar to American soccer fans.

 Play-by-play voice Jack Whitaker was joined by the former Northern Ireland international Danny Blanchflower as a pundit.
 Blanchflower was not impressed with the standard of play and did not hesitate to say so.

 The leagues merged in 1968 to form the North American Soccer League (NASL).
 It has been suggested that the timing of the merge was related to the huge amount of attention given throughout the English-speaking world to the victory by England in the 1966 FIFA World Cup and the resulting documentary film, Goal.
 While the USSF and FIFA refused to recognize the NPSL, the television contract with CBS guaranteed some element of financial stability.